RobustBench/robustbench/README.md

 Robustness evaluation *in general* is not straightforward and requires adaptive attacks ([Tramer et al., 2020](https://arxiv.org/abs/2002.08347)).
 Thus, in order to establish a reliable *standardized* benchmark, we need to impose some restrictions on the defenses we consider.
 In particular, **we accept only defenses that are (1) differentiable, (2) have a fully determinstic forward pass (i.e. no randomness) that
-(3) does not have an optimization loop.** Usually, defenses that rely on these 3 mechanisms make gradient-based attacks harder but do not substantially improve robustness ([Carlini et al., 2019](https://arxiv.org/abs/1902.06705)).
+(3) does not have an optimization loop.** Usually, defenses that violate these 3 principles only make gradient-based attacks harder but do not substantially improve robustness ([Carlini et al., 2019](https://arxiv.org/abs/1902.06705)) except those based on provable guarantees (e.g. [Cohen et al., 2019](https://arxiv.org/abs/1902.02918)).

 **`AdvBench`** consists of two parts:
 - a website with the leaderboard based on many recent papers (plots below 👇)